SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Embedding Decoding

 \subsection{Evaluation Setup}

-We evaluate the decoding pipeline on the test set of 954 abstracts for which we predict aspect-specific embeddings with SemCSE-Multi.
-For a given aspect embedding, we then measure the perplexity of the target reconstruction (i.e., the up to four aspect-specific summarizing sentences) under the predicted distribution produced by the LLM.
-Low perplexity in this setting indicates that the decoder is able to recover the semantic content of the original summary with high probability.
+We evaluate the decoding pipeline on the test set of 954 abstracts for which we predict aspect embeddings with SemCSE-Multi.
+For a given aspect embedding, we first measure the perplexity of the ground-truth summaries under the predicted distribution produced by the LLM, so that low perplexity indicates that the decoder can recover the semantic content of the original summary with high probability.
+As a second evaluation metric evaluating actual generated sentences, we use BERTScore \cite{DBLP:conf/iclr/ZhangKWWA20} on a pretrained SciBERT model \cite{beltagy-etal-2019-scibert}, which evaluates the correspondence between generated and ground-truth tokens.

-To verify that the model does not merely generate generic aspect-related sentences while ignoring the actual embedding input, we additionally evaluate the perplexity when matching the embedding of one sample with the summaries of another (\textit{Shuffled}).
-Further, for the pure language model (Llama), we evaluate the perplexity of the summaries without any embedding information (\textit{Unconditioned}).
-If the trained decoding process indeed reconstructs the semantic meaning of the embeddings, perplexity of the reconstruction should be substantially lower than that in these control experiments.
+To verify that the model does not merely generate generic aspect-related sentences that achieve reasonable performance while ignoring the actual embedding input, we additionally evaluate both metrics when matching the embedding of one sample with the summaries of another (\textit{Shuffled}), and, for the pure autoregressive Llama model, without any embedding information (\textit{Unconditioned}).
+If the trained decoding process indeed reconstructs the semantic meaning of the embeddings, using \textit{matching} embedding and ground-truth should result in substantially lower perplexity and higher BERTScores compared to the control experiments.